Epsilon Cephei

-Epsilon Cephei, Latinized from ε Cephei, is a star in the northern constellation of Cepheus.
-Based upon an annual parallax shift of 38.17 mas as seen from the Earth, it is located about 85 light years from the Sun.
-The star is visible to the naked eye with an apparent visual magnitude of 4.18.
+Epsilon Cephei is a star in the northern constellation of Cepheus.
+Its name is a Bayer designation that is Latinized from ε Cephei, and abbreviated Epsilon Cep or ε Cep.
+Based upon an annual parallax shift of 38.16 mas as seen from the Earth, it is located about 85.5 ly from the Sun.
+The star is visible to the naked eye with an apparent visual magnitude that varies around 4.18.